Jenyay/rust-optimization/README.md

     let minval: Gene = -500.0;
     let maxval: Gene = 500.0;

-    // Initial population individuals count
+    // Count individuals in initial population
     let population_size = 500;

-    // Count of xi in chromosomes
-    let chromo_count = 15;
+    // Count of xi in the chromosomes let chromo_count = 15;

     let intervals = vec![(minval, maxval); chromo_count];

-    // Make a trait object for a goal function (Schwefel function) let goal = goal::GoalFromFunction::new(testfunctions::schwefel);
+    // Make a trait object for goal function (Schwefel function) let goal = GoalFromFunction::new(optlib_testfunc::schwefel);

+    // Make the creator to create initial population.
-    // creator will generate an initial population using RandomCreator.
+    // RandomCreator will fill initial population with individuals with random chromosomes in a
+    // given interval,
-    // Individuals of this population will have random chromosomes within a given interval. let creator = creation::vec_float::RandomCreator::new(population_size, intervals.clone());
+    let creator = creation::vec_float::RandomCreator::new(population_size, intervals.clone());

     // Make a trait object for the pairing.
-    // Pairing is the algorithm of selecting individuals for crossbreeding.
+    // Pairing is algorithm of selection individuals for crossbreeding.

-    // RandomPairing selects random individuals from the population. let pairing = pairing::RandomPairing::new();
+    // Select random individuals from the population.
+    // let pairing = pairing::RandomPairing::new();

+    // Tournament method.
+    let families_count = population_size / 2;
+    let rounds_count = 5;
+    let pairing = pairing::Tournament::new(families_count).rounds_count(rounds_count);

     // Crossbreeding algorithm.
     // Make a Cross trait object.
 The bitwise crossing for float genes.